 5. Small Simple Cabin or Granny Pod Plans “Abigail”

 Total floor area: 506 ft²

 DIY building cost: $26,500

 If you want something simple and square here is your plan “Abigail”.
-Unlike many other small cabin floor plans, Abigail has a really cool feature – walk-in pantry!
+Unlike many other small cabin floor plans, Abigail has a really cool feature – walk-in pantry which is perfect for a granny pod!
 Well, it’s actually the back entrance too but the main functionality of this space is storage with plenty of shelves.
 The plan also has some space-saving features like sliding bathroom and bedroom doors.

 A pretty narrow covered porch can be extended a couple of feet forward creating a more comfortable space for outdoor meals.
 Overall, Abigail would be the easiest for DIY beginners who would want the design without any tricky angles.